DSGN 101 : Introduction to Product Design

 Course learning outcomes

-4. Apply design thinking and process methodologies to conceive and refine product ideas.
+3. Apply design thinking methodologies to generate and refine innovative product concepts.

 Content outline